The all-new 2022 Corolla is ready to give you an experience that you can see and feel.

 Get ready to do a triple-take.
-From bumper to bumper, wheels to roof, inside and out, the 12th generation Corolla sedan has been dramatically transformed in every way imaginable: design, comfort, performance, safety and connectivity.
+From bumper to bumper, wheels to roof, inside and out, the 12th generation Corolla sedan has been dramatically transformed in every way imaginable: design, comfort, performance, safety, and connectivity.
 That’s just the start.
-The new Corolla will also be available as a high-efficiency hybrid — offering electrified power to go along with its electrifying personality.
+The new Corolla is also available as a high-efficiency hybrid — offering electrified power to go along with its electrifying personality.
 The Green Car Journal has named the 2020 Corolla Hybrid the Green Car of the year.

 The 12th-generation Toyota Corolla made its arrival in two chapters: the all-new Corolla Hatchback arrived earlier this year, and now comes the best-selling Corolla body style, the sedan.
 Both are based on the Toyota New Global Architecture (TNGA), which is far more than a new body structure, also bringing together new approaches to engineering, design, assembly, and materials.